 quill will suspend them.
 Just the dynamics of the currents

 within the stream may pull the float under from time to time, though.
 For fishing weighted nymphs in a stream, a porcupine quill float may be a little too sensitive.

 Rigging the float could not be easier.
 The line is run through a small piece of vinyl or PVC tubing.
 For a lake or slow stream, the length of line between the tubing and the hook should be about an inch shorter than the depth that you want the hook below the surface.
-For moving water the length of line between the tubing and hook should be perhaps 1.5 times the desired depth.
+For moving water the length of line between the tubing and hook should be a bit more than the desired depth.
 The water flow nearer the stream bottom is slower than at the surface because of the rocks etc. that disrupt and slow the flow, so the hook will trail behind the quill float as it is pulled through the slower water.